How to Record a Document

 Documents may be submitted to our office in one of three ways:

-By drop box: The Assessor-Recorder drop box is located outside City Hall at 1 Dr. Carlton B. Goodlett Place (the box is in the window at the Grove Street entrance).
-The drop box is checked daily and documents are taken directly back to Assessor-Recorder staff to process Monday - Friday 8AM - 2PM (last pickup).
+By Drop Box: The Assessor-Recorder drop box is located outside City Hall at 1 Dr. Carlton B. Goodlett Place (the box is in the window at the Grove Street entrance).
+The drop box is checked daily and documents are taken directly back to Assessor-Recorder staff to process.
+Documents submitted via drop box will be examined and recorded (if acceptable) within 24 hours of receipt.
 Please ensure that your documents are securely packaged with payment.
 Payment for recording fees and transfer taxes (if applicable) may be made by checks (with preprinted name and address), or money order payable to SF Assessor-Recorder.

 Electronically: Electronic Recording (e-recording) is the process of recording documents via a secure internet portal that would otherwise be sent by mail or courier to the San Francisco County Assessor-Recorder’s Office.
 E-recording is an efficient and secure means to submit documents to our office for recordation electronically.
 Once recorded, documents are returned to the submitter the same day, usually in less than an hour, and payment of recording fees and taxes are made the following day via ACH wire transfer.
 E-recording was previously limited to title companies, title insurers, financial institutions, and government entities.
 However, the regulations governing e-recording were recently updated in response to AB2143 (2016), which opens up e-recording to entities that can demonstrate at least $1 million in general liability insurance.
 These new regulations went into effect on January 1, 2020.